-Waylon Jennings, ‘Rose in Paradise’ — Story Behind the Lyrics
+Story Behind the Song: Waylon Jennings, ‘Rose in Paradise’

-Stuart Harris and I got together at CBS Publishing back in 1982, and we couldn’t think of anything to write so we started talking.
-I was telling him about this house back home, outside of Huntsville, Ala., where in the 1800s this lady named Rose lived.
+Stewart Harris and I got together at CBS Publishing back in 1982, and we couldn’t think of anything to write, so we started talking.
+I was telling him about this house back home, outside of Huntsville, Ala., where, in the 1800s, this lady named Rose lived.
 She had five well-to-do husbands, and they all died mysteriously.
-They took her to trial and they could never prove that she poisoned any of them.
+They took her to trial, and they could never prove that she poisoned any of them.

-We were getting phone calls from deejays all over the country wanting to know if the woman was dead and we said, “I don’t know, we just wrote the song.”
-We told them, “We don’t know what happened to her, there’s a chance she’s buried out there, but maybe not.
-We don’t know if the guy hired a good lookin’ gardener to put her to the test or not.”
+We were getting phone calls from DJs all over the country wanting to know if the woman was dead, and we said, “I don’t know, we just wrote the song.”
+We told them, “We don’t know what happened to her.
+There’s a chance she’s buried out there, but maybe not.
+We don’t know if the guy hired a good-lookin’ gardener to put her to the test or not.”
 We had people talk to us about doing a screenplay, but that never happened.
 They didn’t do a video because they said they didn’t want to give anything away.

-But the coolest thing that happened, Chet Atkins did a Cinemax special, and he had Waylon on there.
-So I have a tape of Waylon doing ‘Rose in Paradise’ on this special with Chet and Mark Knopfler playing guitar, Emmylou Harris and the Everly Brothers singing backup, Michael McDonald playing piano and Terry McMillan playing harmonica.
+But the coolest thing that happened: Chet Atkins did a Cinemax special, and he had Waylon on there.
+So I have a tape of Waylon doing “Rose in Paradise” on this special with Chet, and Mark Knopfler playing guitar, Emmylou Harris and the Everly Brothers singing backup, Michael McDonald playing piano and Terry McMillan playing harmonica.
 [Editor’s Note: This performance is embedded above.]

-That song was a hit more than 20 years ago, and I’ll bet a week doesn’t go by that someone doesn’t bring it up to me.
-Not too long ago I had a couple young writers come up to me and say, “When I heard that song, I knew I had to move to Nashville,” and I told them, “I’m gonna pray for you, ’cause I don’t want to be a part of you coming up here and starving!”
-Chris Young cut it.
-While he was recording it, Willie Nelson was in the studio, and Willie came in and sang on it.
-I’d never had Willie’s voice on anything of mine.
-And now Kristofferson cut it for the Waylon tribute project.
-It doesn’t get much better than that.
+That song was a hit [many] years ago, and I’ll bet a week doesn’t go by that someone doesn’t bring it up to me … I had a couple young writers come up to me and say, “When I heard that song, I knew I had to move to Nashville,” and I told them, “I’m gonna pray for you, ’cause I don’t want to be a part of you coming up here and starving!”